ElysiumRL/CustomHackingSystem/README.md

 # Creating mods
 ## Regular Hacks
 ### Lua
-Lua is primarly used here in order to make TweakDB extensions (aka, your own minigame instance as well as the base for your programs)
+Lua is primarly used here in order to make TweakDB extensions (aka, your own minigame instance as well as the base for your programs).

+You can check out {lua}

 ### Redscript
 Redscript is the core of the tool.
 You will generally use redscript in order to :